-

 Industrial applications

-The photoallergy test is particularly recommended for:
+Photoallergy testing is particularly recommended for:

-• Cosmetic and sun care products : validation of the safety of UV filters, perfumes, colorants, essential oils or botanical extracts.
+• Cosmetic products and sun care : validation of the safety of UV filters, perfumes, colorants, essential oils or botanical extracts.

 Analytical interest and complementarity